Geoffrey Crowther, Baron Crowther: Public service

 During the Second World War he joined the Ministry of Supply and was for a time at the Ministry of Information, before being appointed deputy head of joint war production staff at the Ministry of Production.

 In 1956, he was appointed Chairman of the Central Advisory Council for Education (England).
 The result was The Crowther Report – Fifteen to Eighteen, which eventually led, in 1972, to the raising of the school-leaving age to 16, and in which he coined the word 'numeracy'.

 In 1971, he authored the Report of the Committee on Consumer Credit, the "Crowther Report", whose recommendations led to the Consumer Credit Act 1974.

 Until his death in 1972, he was chairman of the Royal Commission on the Constitution.

 Other appointments

 Crowther served for several years on the board of the National Institute of Economic and Social Research and was instrumental in ensuring its survival during the war years.

 He served on the Council of the Royal Institute of International Affairs and from 1944 was for a time on the editorial board of International Affairs.

-He was editor of Translatlantic, a magazine published in the 1940s by Penguin Books, and was a regular participant on The Brains Trust on BBC radio.
+He was editor of Transatlantic, a magazine published in the 1940s by Penguin Books, and was a regular participant on The Brains Trust on BBC radio.

 In education, he was a member of the governing body of the London School of Economics, and in 1969 he was appointed Foundation Chancellor of the Open University.